 4. Spending on Cybersecurity Continues to Grow

-Global spending on cybersecurity products and services are expected to amount to over $1 trillion (overall) for the five-year period covering from 2017 to 2021.
+Cumulative global spending on cybersecurity products and services is expected to amount to $1.75 trillion between 2021 and 2025.

 5. Many Businesses Are Unprepared for Cyber Attacks

-Companies that have been in business less than 5 years believe they are more vulnerable to a cyber attack, with 28% believing they are “very likely” to be attacked, while only 6% of companies in business for over 10 years felt they were likely to be attacked.
+Companies that have been in business less than five years believe they are more vulnerable to a cyberattack, with 28% believing they are “very likely” to be attacked, while only 6% of companies in business for over 10 years felt they were likely to be attacked.

 6. Businesses Are Getting Smarter About Passwords